thoughtspot/thoughtspot.github.io/_admin/ts-cloud/analyst-onboarding.md

      <li>
        <a href="{{ "/admin/ts-cloud/visualize-search.html "| prepend: site.baseurl }}">Visualize Search results as Answers</a>: search your data to get instant Answers as interactive tables and charts</li>
      <li>
-       <a href="{{ "/admin/ts-cloud/pinboard-compose.html "| prepend: site.baseurl }}">Publish Answers in Pinboards</a>: collate all the Answers that support your use case in a single interactive and sharable Pinboard</li>
+       <a href="{{ "/admin/ts-cloud/pinboard-compose.html "| prepend: site.baseurl }}">Publish Answers in Pinboards</a>: collate all the Answers that support your use case in a single interactive and shareable Pinboard</li>
     </ol>
   </div>
 </div>